Drink Driving Lawyers Sydney NSW - NS Criminal Lawyers & Associates

 Possible Outcomes: Section 10 and CROs

 If you plead guilty, our primary goal is often to secure a non-conviction outcome.
-Under Section 10 of the Crimes (Sentencing Procedure) Act, a Judge can find you guilty but dismiss the charge without recording a conviction or imposing a licence disqualification.
-Alternatively, they may impose a Conditional Release Order (CRO) without conviction.
+Under Section 10 of the Crimes (Sentencing Procedure) Act, a court can find you guilty but dismiss the charge without recording a conviction or imposing a disqualification, or impose a Conditional Release Order (CRO) without conviction.
+Achieving this takes careful preparation - a Traffic Offender Intervention Program (TOIP) certificate alone rarely moves the needle; it's usually the combination with genuine, specific character references that persuades a court.

 Related Areas